LolyxMoon/Aptos-x402/docs/faq.md

 ## What's a facilitator?

 A facilitator is a service that handles blockchain interactions for x402 servers.
-It verifies payment structures and submits transactions to the Aptos blockchain.
+It verifies payment structures and submits transactions to the BNB blockchain.
 Separating these operations into a dedicated service improves security and allows multiple APIs to share the same facilitator.

 ## Do my API routes need payment logic?